allenhwkim/mce/README.md

 ## Design Principle

   1. Use Standard Only
-     * No dependancies.
+     * No dependancies on framework or library.

-  2. Think Search Engine
-     * Let users create h1,h2,h3 tags.
-     * Let users build readable contents.

-  3. Think Themable
+  2. Think Themable
-     * Use global variables for a theme.
+     * Use variables for a theme.

 [DEMO](https://rawgit.com/allenhwkim/custom-elements/master/examples/demo.html)